matter-labs/zksync-web-era-docs/docs/dev/docs-contribution/edit-doc.md

 # Edit or review a documentation page

 ### Goal
-Find a documentation page that you think needs updating. proofread, or edit the page.
+Find a documentation page that you think needs updating, proofreading, or editing.

-### Skills required

-- Understands and writes English well
-- Experienced in technical writing
-- Experience with blockchain technologies(preferably Ethereum, L2s, web3)

 ### Background and reference information